modleao/project1/README.md

 |  Integration with Tools |  Connects with other tools (like Slack, Confluence, etc.) for better communication.     |
 |  Dashboards & Reports   |    Customizable dashboards to visualize project progress and team performance.   |

-### to ''Reportin jira'' Log In to Jira then Navigate to Your Project Access, the Reports Section and Choose a Report Type then Configure Report Parameters then you can Generate the Report
+### to ''*Reportin jira*'' Log In to Jira then Navigate to Your Project Access, the Reports Section and Choose a Report Type then Configure Report Parameters then you can Generate the Report
 Here’s an example of how a generated report in JSON format might look, showing basic issue statistics:

 ```